WebOrigami/docs/content/async-tree/trailingSlash.md

 Any map object can indicate that it supports the trailing slash convention:

 1. Define a `trailingSlashKeys` property that returns `true`.
-1. Have the `keys()` method add trailing slashes to every key whose value is a map.
+1. Have the `keys()` method add trailing slashes to every key whose value is known to be a map.
 1. Ensure that methods that accept a key — `delete()`, `get()`, `has()`, and `set()` — can accept a key with or without a trailing slash.
 For example, `get("a")` and `get("a/")` should have equivalent results, regardless of whether `a` is a child node or not.

 The following classes support the convention: